 Even though builders have to adhere to the same codes, they do not all build the same way.
 Having built numerous luxury homes in coastal Florida over the last several decades, we have developed what we call a “high building IQ.”
 We believe that Florida building codes are minimal at best, and insufficient for this area’s extreme weather conditions.
 For this reason, we build our homes to exceed code using state of the art weatherproofing and superior construction methods to create maximum comfort and efficiency, protect your home from driving rain, blistering heat, excessive humidity and severe winds and maintain its value for years to come.Why doesn't Machin quote a price per square foot, as many builders do?

 Giving a price per square foot is a common way to make an estimate appear to be lower than competing bids.
 Unfortunately, it’s common practice for many builders to provide a price per square foot based on allotments for appliances, lighting fixtures, and flooring that are simply too low for the style of the home.
 It also does not guarantee quality workmanship and proper installation.
 Pricing a custom home involves consideration for a virtually endless number of options and finish choices, making it practically impossible to provide a quote on a square foot basis.
-As an example, many of our clients want Italian marble in their bathrooms, while others prefer ceramic tile.
-This type of pricing came into use for pre-built homes and is fundamentally flawed when applied to custom homes, leading to excessive up-charges, a high quote to final price variance, and frustrated clients.We have heard nightmare stories about builders who go way over the original estimate.
+This type of pricing came into use for pre-built homes and is fundamentally flawed when applied to custom homes, leading to excessive up-charges, a low quote to final price variance, and very frustrated clients.We have heard nightmare stories about builders who go way over the original estimate.
 How do we avoid this?

 In general, we request a series of six payments at various stages of progress, such as the completion of the foundation or the roof.
 We will work closely with you to determine a specific payment schedule for your home.
 If you are paying for your home without a loan, you are responsible for making payments according to the agreed-upon schedule.
 If you are getting a bank loan, the bank will make progress payments upon each inspection.Who takes care of all the permits?